 Without proper rehabilitation, the injuries from a car accident can be devastating.
 Physical therapy is an important treatment method.
 Without correct treatment, there’s a risk for long-term health issues.
 Typically, the first treatment after a motor vehicle accident is painkillers, rest and a brace.
 While this may provide temporary relief, it doesn’t repair any part of the body that has been damaged.
 Physical therapy actually repairs and strengthens injured tissue.
 A physical therapist can also help reduce pain and swelling after a car accident.

 A physical therapist uses a wide variety of techniques to eliminate pain, increase mobility and return patients back to normal daily function.
 A physical therapist will do a full evaluation to determine physical condition, pain level and limits.
 Stretching physical therapy exercises may be done to improve range of motion.
 Ice and heat therapy, ultrasound and manual manipulation may also be done to get the patient on the road to recovery after incurring a car accident injury.

 The benefits of undergoing physical therapy are many.
 You can avoid the use of opioids for long-term pain.
 You can also avoid invasive surgery.
 Treatment by a physical therapist has been found to be as effective as surgery.
 Plus, you’ll get to participate in your own recovery.
 Physical therapists work collaboratively with their patients and design personalized treatment plans to meet your individual challenges, needs and goals.
-For more information, Contact us at Wayne & Ardmore, PA centers.
+For more information, Contact us at our Wayne, PA center.